Happyr/service-mocking/README.md

 We can also not create a proxy if your service is final.

-We only able to mock direct access to a service.
+We are only able to mock direct access to a service.
 Indirect method calls are not mocked.
 Example:

 ```php